ioi-2017/tps/doc/README.md

 ## gen/

 All the required files for generating test data are here.
-It contains `testlib.h` and all the codes that are used to generate the test data.
-It can contain a folder `manual` that contains manually created test data, so that they can be used in gen/data.
+It contains `testlib.h`, `Makefile`, and all the codes that are used to generate the test data.
+It can contain a folder `manual` that contains manually created test data, so that they can be used in `gen/data`.

 ## gen/data